 I grew up the son of a florist who also added balloon design and decorating to her available services.
-During the 1980’s and 1990’s balloons were used to decorate almost every event including; baptisms, graduations, birthday parties and even weddings.
-I became a pro at creating arches, pillars, hearts and being able to spell almost anything with balloons.
+During the 1980s and 1990s balloons were used to decorate almost every event including; baptisms, graduations, birthday parties, and even weddings.
+I became a pro at creating arches, pillars, hearts, and being able to spell almost anything with balloons.

 We had a neighbor behind our home who was also a florist and across the street was an amazing baker.
-As a kid I remember walking clients from our home for balloon ideas, to the florist’s home and then to the baker’s home to see the amazing wedding cake ideas.
+As a kid, I remember walking clients from our home for balloon ideas, to the florist’s home and then to the baker’s home to see the amazing wedding cake ideas.

-They worked as a wonderful trio and as a kid I spent almost every Saturday assisting with setting up and decorating at least 1 wedding and sometimes as many as 3 or 5 events a weekend.
+They worked as a wonderful trio and as a kid I spent almost every Saturday assisting with setting up and decorating at least 1 wedding and sometimes as many as 3 or 5 events per weekend.

 Although, I’m not a wedding planner, many times I acted as one when I was a teenager.
-Now that I’m an adult, I realize I have many of the talents and attributes to organize large events which I learned from the hundreds of weddings I helped decorate in my youth.
+Now that I’m an adult, I realize I have many of the talents and attributes to organize large events that I learned from the hundreds of weddings I helped decorate in my youth.

 As I was chatting with a friend who was planning a wedding, I realized as we talked, that I was able to assist with almost every aspect of the wedding, and if I couldn’t directly help, then I had references for the other services which were needed.

 On average, I attend about 12 – 15 weddings a year.
 I assumed that was a normal average, but I was told by another friend that that was crazy.
-I love weddings and I love being present when a couple declares their love in front of their family, friends and loved ones.
+I love weddings and I love being present when a couple declares their love in front of their family, friends, and loved ones.
 I’m sure it’s the romantic in me who revels in this public display of their affection.
 I’m lucky to have a large community of friends who enable me to attend so many weddings.

 I love weddings of all sizes.
 I especially enjoy the small DIY weddings.
-I love when the wedding couple reaches out to their friends and we have decorating parties.
-If you’re short of money, or would just rather spend your money on more important things like a home, honeymoon or vacation fund, then feel free to do some research on pinterest or visit Amazon Shop Handmade – The Wedding Store and see what you and your army of friends can accomplish.
+I love it when the wedding couple reaches out to their friends and we have decorating parties.
+If you’re short of money, or would just rather spend your money on more important things like a home, honeymoon or vacation fund, then feel free to do some research on Pinterest or visit Amazon Shop Handmade – The Wedding Store and see what you and your army of friends can accomplish.

 Here’s a list of some things you should consider when planning your wedding: